 Both Maritime and Alpine countries have long insurance traditions and look back to the first marine insurance exchanges in the early modern period, to the first fire insurers in the seventeenth century and the first life insurers in the eighteenth century.
 The role of the leading Maritime insurance nation was heavily linked with maritime power in general.
-Since the seventeenth century, therefore, Great Britain with its first van der Heide and Kohl 7 incorporated maritime insurers and Lloyd's of London had a privileged position.
+Since the seventeenth century, therefore, Great Britain with its first incorporated maritime insurers and Lloyd's of London had a privileged position.
 When speaking of fire and life insurers as private stock companies using actuarial techniques, Great Britain can also be said to have historically led insurance development.